|Click to download the Introductory [US units] tutorial model files.|

 The default list of Junction properties is often sufficient for export, select Next without any modification to the export attributes list.

-Add the From and To attribute fields to the Export list for Inlets then select Next.
+Add the Incoming Items attribute field to the Export list for Inlets then select Next.

 The penultimate export category is Outlets - select the main Orifice check box to include all the Outlet details in the export, then select Next.